1-800-thewolf/FF1PSP-Archipelago/README.md

 ## How It Works

-**The apworld** generates your seed like any Archipelago world — items, locations, logic, spoiler.

-**The FF1 PSP Client** does the heavy lifting.
-On connect it bakes your seed's settings directly into a patched copy of your ISO (encounter tables, shop stock, prices, spell data, job sprites, text banks), then launches PPSSPP on it.
+**The FF1 PSP Client** manages the randomizer for you.
+On connect it bakes your seed's settings directly into a patched copy of your ISO, then launches PPSSPP automatically.
 While you play, it talks to PPSSPP's debugger to watch for checks, deliver incoming items, and keep both sides in sync.

-Your original ISO is never modified.
-The patched copy is cached per seed.

 ---